sobolevn/awesome-cryptography/README.md

 - [Journey into cryptography](https://www.khanacademy.org/computing/computer-science/cryptography) - The course of cryptography by Khan Academy.
 - [Practical Aspects of Modern Cryptography](http://courses.cs.washington.edu/courses/csep590/06wi/) - Practical Aspects of Modern Cryptography, Winter 2006 University of Washington CSE.
 - [Theory and Practice of Cryptography](https://www.youtube.com/watch?v=ZDnShu5V99s) - Introduction to Modern Cryptography, Using Cryptography in Practice and at Google, Proofs of Security and Security Definitions and A Special Topic in Cryptography.

+### Other lists

+- [Awesome crypto-papers](https://github.com/pFarb/awesome-crypto-papers) – A curated list of cryptography papers, articles, tutorials and howtos.

 ## Tools